 The governor’s March 23 order certainly doesn’t make real estate transactions any easier.
 It is not clear if this order will have any impact on Registries of Deeds, some of which are shut down completely while others are still operating but are closed to public access.
 The Massachusetts Real Estate Bar Association (REBA) has been keeping a running list of which registries are open; that list is linked here.
 The governor did, in a March 20, 2020 order (linked here), suspend smoke and carbon monoxide detector inspections so that transactions could proceed.
-However, the process of showing properties for sale or lease has been increasingly complicated by the coronavirus pandemic, and the March 23 order makes closings more difficult by requiring that most office buildings across the Commonwealth be closed.
+However, the process of showing properties for sale or lease has been increasingly complicated by the coronavirus pandemic, and the March 23 order makes closings more difficult by requiring most office buildings across the Commonwealth to close.

 RECENT UPDATES AND DIRECTORY OF COVID-19 ATTORNEYS & RESOURCES